flonatel/libdontdie/README.md

   href="http://tldp.org/HOWTO/TCP-Keepalive-HOWTO/usingkeepalive.html">good
   descriptions around</a>.

-* DD_EVAL_ENVIRONMENT_ONCE: if set to 1 (or not set), all the environment variables are evaluated just once and not during each socket call.
+* DD_EVAL_ENVIRONMENT_ONCE: if set to 1 or if the environment variable is not set, all the environment variables are evaluated just once and not during each socket call.

+* DD_USE_KEEPALIVE: if set to 1 or if the environment variable is not set, tcp keepalive will be switched on.
+All other values that are not specified are used from the system.